martindye/my-site/_posts/2018-12-02-tobleronemulti.md

 <h4>2.
 Swiss dark chocolate with honey and almond nougat</h4>
 This is for dark chocolate lovers.
 Bitter sweet as you'd expect from a dark chocolate, and not too bitter, as it's balanced with the sweet nougat pieces.

 Even with small bits of nougat inside, it's a very rich intense dark chocolate flavour.
-More for dark cholocates lovers, obviously not so much for kids.
+More for dark chocolate lovers, obviously not so much for kids.

 <h4>3.
 Swiss milk chocolate with honey and almond nougat <em>x2</em></h4>
 The classic Toblerone bar: bite into it and find those fab bits of chewy nougat.